getgrav/grav-learn/pages/06.forms/02.forms/03.example-form/docs.md

 That's it!

 ### Live Demo

 [Live page](http://demo.getgrav.org/soraarticle-skeleton/contact)

 [Page markdown file](https://raw.githubusercontent.com/getgrav/grav-skeleton-soraarticle-blog/develop/pages/03.contact/form.md)

 !!!
-Modular pages are a bit different.
-In this case, also see [using forms in modular pages](https://learn.getgrav.org/forms/forms/how-to-forms-in-modular-pages)
+Forms in modular pages work differently.
+To learn more about that we recommend reading [using forms in modular pages](https://learn.getgrav.org/forms/forms/how-to-forms-in-modular-pages)

 When users submit the form, the plugin will send an email to you (as set in the `form` setting of the Grav Email Plugin), and will save the entered data in the data/ folder.